imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

 To create a link between the two,

--   Right-click anywhere in TrackScheme
+-   {% include key key="Right-click" %} anywhere in TrackScheme
 -   In the menu that pops-up, select **Link 2 spots**.

 The newly created link is displayed in magenta.
 Note that the track arrangement is not changed; you need to press the **Redo layout** button to rearrange the tracks.